beeware/toga/docs/reference/api/widgets/canvas.rst

 Canvas is a 2D vector graphics drawing area, whose API broadly follows the `HTML5 Canvas API <https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API>`__.
 The Canvas provides a drawing Context; drawing instructions are then added to that context by calling methods on the context.
+All positions and sizes are measured in :ref:`CSS pixels
+<css-units>`.

 For example, the following code will draw an orange horizontal line: